deniskup/EmergeNS/README.md

 4. Open Projucer (in the build folder) and load EmergenceNS.jucer<br>

 5. In File>Global path, add the Path to Juce.
+For Windows add "/bigobj" in "Extra Compiler Flags" of Exporters>Visual Studio Code if it's not there already.

 6. Save the project